 - Cut off badly infected leaves and dispose of them in the garbage, not the compost.

-- Spray remaining leaves with a solution of 1 part milk to 9 parts water.
+- Spray the remaining leaves with a solution of 1 part milk to 9 parts water.
 I personally mix 1 cup of powdered milk in my watering can and water the remaining infected leaves.

 Related: How to Survive a Heat Wave and How to Take Care of Your Garden on Vacation